 The general rule is the bigger the aerial the greater the gain so this

-means the bigger the aerial the father the transmitter is away
+means the bigger the aerial the farther the transmitter is away

 - Standard Aerial